 The tags on your plants should tell you how far apart to space them.
 Grow three to seven flowering or foliage plants of each variety for a good display of color, and use plants with different textures for interest.

 Consider staggering bloom times, so that some plants will come into bloom just as others are fading.
 Watch the sun before you plant and put taller plants where they won’t shade shorter ones.

 Perennial daylilies are available in tall or short, compact varieties and bloom in shades of yellow, red, pink, purple and white.
 In mild winter climates, some daylily foliage stays evergreen or semi-evergreen.
 Some will bloom continuously for as long as four weeks.
-Daylilies will grow in Zones 3 to 8, depending on the variety.
+Daylilies are hardy in zones 3 to 8, depending on the variety.

-This handsome, ornamental grass grows about three feet tall.
-The foliage changes turns from green in the summer to yellow in autumn.
+This handsome ornamental grass grows about three feet tall.
+The foliage changes from green in the summer to yellow in autumn.
 By winter, switchgrass becomes buff-colored.
 Pinkish flower panicles open in mid-summer and last into the fall, luring birds to the garden with their seeds.
-Switchgrass is recommended for Zones 5 to 9.
+Switchgrass is recommended for zones 5 to 9.

 More Rain Garden Plants for Sun and Partial Shade

-For rain garden plants that get partial shade, consider:
+For rain garden plants in partial shade, consider:

 How to Care for Rain Garden Plants

 Add two inches of mulch once the plants are in the ground.
 This will help retain moisture around the roots and prevent weeds from popping up.
 It also gives an attractive, finished look to the rain garden.